Prince-Emeka-Ekomaru/syncplay/SOCIAL_MEDIA_COPY.md

 ### Registration Question
 ```
 "Hi!
 Registration is open at syncplay.co/register.
-Entry fee is ₦100,000 per team.
+Entry fee is ₦50,000 per team (subsidized rate).
 Any other questions? 😊"
 ```

 ### Technical Question